xtuml/bridgepoint/doc-bridgepoint/notes/8636_papyrus-xtuml_initial_contribution_int.md

 copyright and license headers.  (from 5.6)

 6.2  Third Party Dependencies  (from 5.8)

+Note:  After review it was decided that the dependencies listed in the rest of this section do not apply to the Papyrus-xtUML submission.
+The Third Party About file mentioned in 6.2.1 was removed.
+The discussion in 6.2.2 no longer applies.

 6.2.1  "Oss.htm seems to include the project’s third party dependencies.
 This file needs to be replaced by the necessary standard Eclipse Third Party About files."